george-aristides/Lab_Phys_Winter2023/README.md

 #
 #### This is meant to showcase what I have done, there should be some progression in quality and complexity of code.
 #### The order I did them was CAP, G, C, FIB, DIFF, GAM.
-#### You will notice that CAP is coded horribly - it was probably one of the most difficult to code and I happened to be doing it first.
+#### You will notice that CAP was one of the most difficult to code and I happened to be doing it first by chance.
 #
 ### Error Calculation
 #### Most of the python files should include a series of variables labeled in a format like: dXdy.